appirio-tech/topcoder-app-r/README.md

 # Topcoder-App-R

-This repository houses new topcoder pages, using React, Redux, and Webpack.
+This repository houses new Topcoder pages, using React, Redux, and Webpack.

 ## Installation